How to Safely Pack Your Electronic Devices and Big Appliances

 Take a Photo of Your Setup Before you Dismantle It

 This is a must do step for a smooth re-setup in the new place.
 If you’re like me, with 2 games consoles, an apple TV, stereo speaker system, antenna and external hard drive setup to your smart TV, then there’s a complex arrangement of cables in a spaghetti formation.
 Get a photo and remember where to put everything back up again.

 This will set you up for a smooth and quick unpack at the other end.
 I think you’ll thank me later!

-Careful following of these tips will help you move your electronic devices and big appliances with minimal to no damage and keep your move as stress free as possible.
+Careful following of these tips will help you move your electronic devices and big appliances with minimal to no damage and keep your move as stress free as possible with your cheap removalists in Sydney Inner West.
 Happy moving!